Home > Ageing Well > Mental Health in Older People

 Dementia

 The needs of people with dementia and their carers already require high levels of health and social care input and this requirement will increase to meet the projected needs of this rapidly growing group.
 Family carers of people with dementia are often older and frail themselves with high levels of depression and physical illness and a diminished quality of life.
 Hence, dementia is seen as an NHS priority area, and in 2009 a National Dementia Strategy was launched.
-This was followed by the coalition government's 'Prime Minister's Challenge on Dementia' and in 2015 a further 'Challenge on Dementia 2020' aimed at improving dementia care, support and research by 2020.
+This was followed by the coalition government's 'Prime Minister's Challenge on Dementia' and in 2015 a further 'Challenge on Dementia 2020' was published aimed at improving dementia care, support and research by 2020.
+In 2022 the then Conservative government announced a 10-year strategy for dementia, which was then scrapped to be included in the Major Conditions Strategy (2023).7

 Dementia is the single most frequent cause of admission to care homes, and of the need for community care services for older people.
-The demographics of an ageing population indicate the number of people with dementia in Blackpool is predicted to rise to around 2,660 by 2040 (Figure 1).
+The demographics of an ageing population indicate the number of people with dementia (aged 65 and over) in Blackpool is predicted to rise to around 2,660 by 2040 (figure 1).

 POPPI dementia projections 2020